LCXCUC/SketchMan2020/README.md

 # SketchMan2020
-SketchMan: Learning To Create Professional Sketch
+SketchMan: Learning To Create Professional Sketches

 This is a instructions for use of SketchMan dataset.
 We have provided the approximate professional NPS and the free-hand NPS.